paddy3696/NN_from_scratch/README.md

 The function **train** is the main function called by the wandb sweep.
 This function contains the wandb initialization and data pre-processing.

 - #### Testing
-The function **model_test** finds the accuracy of the model with test data and plots the Confusion matrix heatmap
+The function **model_test** finds the accuracy of the model with test data and plots the Confusion matrix heatmap.

 ## Run